fireflycons/tips-for-CKA-CKAD-CKS/README.md

 I found that as soon as the portal was launched, and while the environment was creating that I could start typing these into the exam notepad.
 By the time the command prompt appeared, I was mostly done and it was a simple copy/paste from the exam notepad to the terminal.
 This will save you up to a minute depending on how many alaises, config items etc you want to use.

 Below are my personal preferences.
-You can and should practice these in all popular lab environments like KodeKloud and Katacoda and also when you get to it, killer.sh.
+You can and should practice these in all popular lab environments like KodeKloud and Killercoda and also when you get to it, killer.sh.

 ## Preventing Early Exit from the Exam